-Based on Table 1, it can be explained that the corrected value of 28 159 models with a probability value or significance 0.000 < significance level $\alpha = 0.05$.
+Based on Table 1, it can be explained that the corrected value of 28 159 models to the a probability value or significance $0.000 < \text{significance level } \alpha = 0.05$.
 These results indicate that there is simultaneously a model of the effect of Flipped Classroom and learning motivation on learning outcomes practicum courses basic science concepts at the Universitas Terbuka student.
 These results can be concluded that the model we tested had a high level of validity.

-F-count value obtained from Flipped Classroom models amounted to 327.253 with a probability value or significance 0.000 < significance level $\alpha = 0.05$.
+F-count value obtained from Flipped Classroom models amounted to 327.253 with a probability value or significance $0.000 < \text{significance level } \alpha = 0.05$.
 This means that there are significant differences for practicum courses on the learning outcome of basic science concepts for Universitas Terbuka students who join Flipped Classroom learning Model by using handout and virtual approaches.